 - Innovatively using technology to bring business and industry into classroom experiences so students make connections between what they are learning and why and how it is being used in the real world

 The impact of this project is that rural students with limited life experiences are acquiring a practical foundation in technical careers that translates into a strong, excited and technically prepared workforce.
 This successful project also provides the platform for ongoing collaboration between multiple levels of education and business and industry that ensures future students are going to be better prepared for technical careers that have not yet evolved.

 Curriculum, resources, partners and research results will be shared on this website as it becomes available.
-For more information about On TARGET, contact Pat Gillman at email@example.com or at (660) 596-7379.
+For more information about On TARGET, contact Amanda Stoecklein at firstname.lastname@example.org or at (660) 596-7379.

 - Knob Noster High School